 - In the film The Special Relationship (broadcast on HBO in 2010), he's played by Dennis Quaid.
 The film is about the relationship between him and Tony Blair.

 - He was digitally edited into the White House scenes in Contact.
 There was controversy over this at the time, as the White House had not authorized the filmmakers to use the footage of the president.

-- Saturday Night Live originally cast Phil Hartman as a folksy, oblivious President Clinton who was eternally cheating on his diet.
-Darrell Hammond took over following Hartman's departure from the show; the skits became widely popular, catapulting Hammond from B-List status and rivaling even Dana Carvey's memorable turn as President Bush.
+- Saturday Night Live originally cast Phil Hartman as a folksy, oblivious President Clinton who was eternally cheating on his diet, particularly in a sketch featuring Clinton stopping at a McDonald's and eating everybody's food.
+Darrell Hammond took over following Hartman's departure from the show; the skits became widely popular, catapulting Hammond from B-List status and rivaling even Dana Carvey's memorable turn as George H. W. Bush.
 Clinton 2.0 was more of a Memetic Badass and Pornomancer.
 Witness his response to being acquitted: